 Here's the program for our first 5 Focus Sessions:

 7 January - Crisis management with Kenyon Chairman Emeritus Robert A. Jensen - Kenyon is one of the biggest disaster management company in the world with lots of aviation clients and extensive experience with aviation disasters.
-In this episode, we'll be talking to Robert about his new book 'Personal Effects' and lessons that can be drawn from it when it comes to airline crashes.
+In this episode, we spoke to Robert about his new book 'Personal Effects' and lessons that can be drawn from it when it comes to airline crashes.
 Click here to watch the episode on our Youtube channel.

-28 January - Work Related Stress & Peer Assistance Networks We will be joined by Dr. Lucas van Gerwen, Dr. Joan Cahill, Dr. Tina Harris, Dr. Maria Papanikou, Felicien Izaturwanaho and RwandAir Captain Robert Gobac, MD to talk about work related stress and how the start of Peer Assistance Networks in African aviation could help address mental health in our industry.
+28 January - Work Related Stress & Peer Assistance Networks We were joined by Dr. Lucas van Gerwen, Dr. Joan Cahill, Dr. Tina Harris and Felicien Izaturwanaho and spoke about work related stress and the start of Peer Assistance Networks in African aviation can help address mental health in our industry.
 Click here to watch the episode on our Youtube channel.

 25 February - Flight operations into Africa –KLM Royal Dutch Airlines KLM is one of the main operators into Africa already for many decades.
-We will be looking at their flight operations into Africa and safely optimizing routes while ensuring compliance.
+We looked at their flight operations into Africa and safely optimizing routes while ensuring compliance.
 What has improved over the last 10-15 years?
 What opportunities are there for further improvements?
 How can you safely optimize routes while ensuring compliance?
 Our guests will be Ben Uffen – KLM flight dispatch instructor, Capt.
 Menno Kroon (Chief Pilot of KLM's Airbus 330 & Boeing 747 fleet) and Capt.
 Auke Dros (KLM Vice President of Crew Training).
 Click here to watch this episode on our YouTube channel.

 25 March - Working as an ATO across cultures - Marvin Rangarira Marvin started his career as an air traffic controller in Zimbabwe.
 From there, he joined one of the leading Air Navigation Service Providers in Africa, ATNS.
 He now works as an ATC Training Specialist at Dutch Air Traffic Control (LVNL).
 What lessons are there to be learned from his journey?
 How can you deal with change in your career, especially if you cross cultural borders too?
 What has he learned about training and selection of ATCOs in his colourful career?

 29 April - E-learning for safety – what works and what doesn’t We have all had to make a sudden switch to loads more e-learning since the onset of the Corona Pandemic.
 What lessons have we learned about what good e-learning looks like?
 What new skills do online trainers & regulators need?
 What is the impact of e-learning on students and teachers?
-Join Jules Kneepkens (Tata Online academy) KLM's Manager Crew Safety & Security Training Charlotte Bouman and ATRs Géraud Rivals de Mazères for a frank discussion on what works and what not.
+Join Jules Kneepkens (Tata Online academy) KLM's Crew Safety & Security Trainer and Course developer Wesley Koot and ATRs Géraud Rivals de Mazères for a frank discussion on what works and what not.